Les Misérables (2012 film): Plot

 Thénardier attempts to rob Valjean's house, but Éponine stops him.
 Fearing Javert is near, Valjean plans to flee to England with Cosette.
-She leaves Marius a letter, which Éponine hides from him.
+Cosette, wanting to stay near Marius, is hesitant about the idea, but when Valjean ignores her pleas, she leaves Marius a letter, which Éponine hides from him.
 During Lamarque's funeral procession, the revolt begins and barricades are built across Paris.
 Javert poses as an ally to spy on the rebels, but the street urchin Gavroche exposes him as a policeman.
-During the first skirmish against the soldiers, Éponine takes a bullet for Marius and dies in his arms, giving him Cosette's letter and confessing her love.
-Marius' answer to Cosette is intercepted by Valjean, who joins the revolt to protect him.
+During the first skirmish against the soldiers, Éponine takes a bullet for Marius and dies in his arms, giving him Cosette's letter and confessing her love, leaving Marius devastated and heartbroken over the death of his best friend.
+Marius's answer to Cosette is intercepted by Valjean, who joins the revolt to protect him.
 Valjean offers to execute the imprisoned Javert, but releases him instead, pretending he shot him.

 By dawn, the soldiers storm the barricade and kill everyone except Marius and Valjean, who escape into the sewers.
-Thénardier comes across an unconscious Marius and steals his ring, before Valjean threatens him into revealing the way out.
-Valjean finds Javert waiting for him, but seeing that Marius is close to death, he lets them go.
+Javert waits for him to exit, but seeing that Marius is close to death, he lets them go.
 Morally disturbed by the mercy of his nemesis and his own in return, Javert kills himself by throwing himself in the Seine.
-Marius recovers, traumatized by the death of his friends.
+Marius recovers, traumatized by the death of his friends, especially Éponine.

-Marius and Cosette are reunited but Valjean, concerned his past would threaten their happiness, makes plans to leave.
+Marius and Cosette are reunited, but Valjean, concerned his past would threaten their happiness, makes plans to leave.
 He reveals his past to Marius, who promises to remain silent.
-At Marius and Cosette's wedding, the Thénardiers crash the reception to blackmail him; Thénardier claims he witnessed Valjean carrying a murdered corpse and shows the stolen ring, which Marius recognises as his own.
-Realizing Valjean saved him from the barricade, Marius forces Thénardier to reveal where he is, and the Thénardiers are thrown out of the wedding.
-At the convent, Cosette and Marius find the dying Valjean, who gives them letters of confession before dying peacefully.
-His spirit is guided by visions of Fantine and the Bishop to join Éponine, Gavroche and the Friends of the ABC in the afterlife.
+At Marius and Cosette's wedding, the Thénardiers crash the reception to blackmail him; but instead, realizing that Valjean saved him from the barricade, Marius forces Thénardier to reveal where he is.
+Cosette and Marius find Valjean, who gives them letters of confession before dying peacefully.
+His spirit is guided by visions of Fantine and the Bishop to join Éponine, Gavroche, and the Friends of the ABC in the afterlife.